diogoleitao/opencode-quota/README.md

 Then verify with `/quota_status`.

 Only add explicit `enabledProviders` if you want to limit which providers are queried.
-Only add companion plugins when the user actually uses Google Antigravity or Qwen Code.
+Only add companion plugins when the user actually uses Google Antigravity or Qwen Code, and only add `@rama_nigg/open-cursor` when the user actually uses Cursor models in OpenCode.

 ## License